YouTube Revenue (2025): Latest Data and Growth Breakdown

 According to MoffettNathanson’s Michael Nathanson, YouTube is on its way to becoming the “new king of all media.”

 With such an impressive achievement, YouTube is set to break all records of social media networks.
-In fact, for 2025, the parent company Alphabet estimates investing $75 billion in CapEx spending.
+In fact, for 2026, the parent company Alphabet estimates investing $175 to $185 billion in CapEx spending.

 Plus, YouTube is developing new AI features for its users and creators, which will surely add something to YouTube’s growth.